-There’s no worse feeling than getting a bill that you know you can’t pay.
+There’s no worse feeling than getting a bill that you know you can’t pay, especially in these trying times.
 When your electric bill comes and you are not sure you have enough to cover the cost, know that there are resources that can help.
 Keep reading to learn five ways to make sure your electric bill is covered each month.

-Where can I get help with my electric bill?
+Where else can I get help with my electric bill?

 The Low Income Energy Assistance Program

 Low Income Home Energy Assistance Program (LIHEAP) is a federal program that offers help to individuals and families that need assistance with their electric bill.
 Surprisingly, out of the nearly 15 million people in the United States who are considered eligible candidates for this assistance, only 5.5 million of those people actually take advantage of the program.

 This program can do two things for people in need of assistance when it comes to paying their electric bill.
 First, LIHEAP can provide financial assistance to help offset your electricity bills.
 Second, LIHEAP can provide support for is making your home more energy efficient through their Weatherization Assistance Program.
 Items that fall under the Weatherization Assistance Program include sealing off cracks or leaks in your windows and doors, replacing or fixing broken furnaces and air conditioners and installing insulation where needed.